Alexpena76/holbertonschool-hbnb/part2/README.md

 # HBnB Application - Code Documentation

 ## Overview
-This is a Flask-based REST API application that implements a vacation rental platform similar to AirBnB.
-The application follows a layered architecture with clear separation between Presentation, Business Logic, Service, and Persistence layers.
+This is a Flask-based REST API application that implements a vacation rental platform similar to AirBnB, the application follows a layered architecture with clear separation between Presentation, Business Logic, Service, and Persistence layers.
 It uses the Repository and Facade patterns to ensure maintainability, scalability, and loose coupling between components

 ## Code Structure
 The implementation consists of a modular design organized across multiple layers: